DegreeDoctor/site/README.md

 I recommend using some form of Linux to handle installation and running the project locally.
 If you do not want to install Linux on Windows feel free to use WSL.
 I have never used Mac so I am not sure what the steps would be for setting up npm.
 If you are on Linux I heavily recommend using [NVM](https://github.com/nvm-sh/nvm) then installing npm through it.

+For Windows, go to (https://nodejs.org/en/download) and download using the windows installer.
+Check the "Automatically install the necessary tools..." button.
+Let the installer do its work through windows powershell.
+Once it is done, npm works.
+This may be the same way to install for mac.

 Now that you have npm installed follow the following steps to install the project on your machine:
 Navigate to the frontend folder
 ```sh